dev1virtuoso/eliza-ctss/README.md

   completed at run time).
 * If you get an error `s709: commopen: bind failed: Address already in use` when restarting CTSS, wait a few seconds and try again.
+* If you get an error `NEW FILE NAME IS (COMBI NFILE)` when running `RUNCOM MAKE` on SLIP, just run the command again.
+The cause of this is not known yet.

 ## Questions, bugs etc